 KARNATAKA – Geographical Features

-state came in to being in 1956, when linguistic reorganization of states took
+came in to being in 1956, when linguistic reorganization of states took place.
+Many

-place.
-Many predominantly Kannada speaking regions of Bombay Presidency, Madras
+predominantly Kannada speaking regions of Bombay Presidency, Madras Presidency and

 Karnataka is rich in its mineral wealth which is distributed fairly evenly across the state.
 Rich deposits of asbestos, bauxite, chromite, dolomite, gold, iron ore, kaolin, limestone, magnesite, Manganese, ochre, quartz and silica sand are found in the state.
 Karnataka is a major producer of felsite, moulding sand (63%) and fuchsite quartzite (57%) in the country.
 Karnataka has two major centers of gold mining in the state at Kolar(Non functional now) and Hatti (Raichur).
 Karnataka has very rich deposits of high grade iron and manganese ores to the tune of 1,000 million tonnes.
 Most of the iron ores are concentrated around the Bellary-Hospet region.
 Karnataka with a granite rock spread of over 4200 km˛ is also famous for its Ornamental Granites with different hues.